samscudd/BikeBase/README.md

 Installation at running the bike base is farely simple!
 Begin by cloning this file to a directory on your local machine!
-Then, in the terminal, navigate to the directory in which you cloned the project and in the command line, run:
+Then, in the terminal, navigate to the BikeBase folder within the directory that you cloned the project in.
+In the command line, run:

 python3 manage.py runserver